 - Is reported by the MRO as having an adulterated or substituted test result.

-“Safety-Sensitive Function” means all time from the time a driver begins work or is required to be in readiness to work until the time he/she is relieved from work and all responsibility for performing work.
+“Safety-Sensitive Function” means all time from the time a driver begins work or is required to be in readiness to work until the time they are relieved from work and all responsibility for performing work.
 Such functions include:

 - Driving or operating a CMV;